LLNL/Silo/docs/Chapter2-Section6.md

 `object` | Pointer to the object.
 `compname` | Component name.
 `prefix` | Path name prefix of the object.
-`datatype` | Data type of the component’s data.
-One of: “short”, “integer”, “long”, “float”, “double”, “char”.
+`datatype` | Data type of the component's data.
+One of: "short", "integer", "long", "float", "double", "char".
-`var` | Pointer to the component’s data.
+`var` | Pointer to the component's data.
 `nd` | Number of dimensions of the component.
 `count` | An array of length nd containing the length of the component in each of its dimensions.

 #### Returned value:
 DBWriteComponent returns zero on success and -1 on failure.

 #### Description:

-The DBWriteComponent function adds a component to an existing object and also writes the component’s data to a Silo file.
+The `DBWriteComponent` function adds a component to an existing object and also writes the component's data to a Silo file.

 ### `DBWriteObject()` - Write an object into a Silo file.